Akhila-priya-Nookarapu/authentication-microservice/README.md

-# authentication-microservice
-Here is a **clean, professional, ready-to-paste README.md** for your GitHub repository.
-It is written exactly in the format instructors expect and covers everything you implemented.

----

 # **PKI + TOTP Authentication Microservice**

 A secure, containerized authentication microservice implementing **RSA 4096-bit PKI**, **TOTP-based 2FA**, **FastAPI**, **Docker**, and **cron automation**.